itsyourstruly/apollo/README.md

 Box, Setting to toggle a slim box when dragging files.

-Made for Tahoe 26.5 using a Macbook Pro M5, not tested on another device and I cannot promise it will work.
+--

+Created using Tahoe 26.5 on a Macbook.
+Untested on other Macos versions or devices.